-These companies compile large catalogs of professional photos created by talented artists –what we call stock photo libraries— cleared for commercial purposes and they sell/manage licenses for their use in exchange of a fee, later splitting the profit with the artists.
+These companies compile large catalogs of professional photos created by talented artists –what we call stock photo libraries— cleared for commercial purposes, and they sell/manage licenses for their use in exchange for a fee, later splitting the profit with the artists.

 Let’s get to know these players better!

 - Traditional or macrostock agencies – Most of them got started way before the Internet era, later jumping onto the web and digitalizing their libraries, but sticking to their system of selling Rights Managed images on demand, which are custom and tend to be costly.